How to Use ACRIS to Grow Your Real Estate Business

 The first is the easiest.
 It's Search Results by Party Name.

-You just need the name of the person or persons attached to a real estate transaction.
-If the owner is not an individual but a business, then use the business name.
+You need the name of the person or persons attached to a real estate transaction.
+Use the business name if the owner is not an individual but a business.

 If you get back too many results or names, chances are you are not using an individual's entire proper name.
 Hence, you should know the full first and last name.